So now you want to learn snowboarding, you want to enjoy this very cool sports? Great!

 It is my experience that most accidents and injuries happened during the first ride and the last run of the day.
-The reason is simple: muscle not ready (that’s why you need warm-ups) and too tired!
+The reason is simple: muscles are not ready (that’s why you need warm-ups) and too tired!
 Remember snowboarding burns a lot of calories.

 Snowboarding is that kind of sport that requires both body coordination and strong muscle.
 It’s so much harder as a beginner since you need to spend 80% of your energy to find the right position, feeling and movement required.

 Unlike running, you stop when you are tired, instead, you will just lose control and fall… so yay… remember, do not push yourself too much, always take a break when you are tired or waive for the patrol if you are feeling unwell.